 Rebecca was raised on the east coast and trained in art at the Pratt Institute in Brooklyn, NY, the Pan America Art School in Manhattan, and at the Art Institute of Boston.
 She then traveled the U.S. in a pick-up truck camper before returning to the east coast to live on Cape Cod, start a family, and begin a career as a Wholistic Health professional.
 In 1999 she moved with her husband and daughter to Ignacio, Colorado.
 Unexpectedly tapped again by the art-muse in 2005, Rebecca has been consumed by pastel painting, a new medium for her, ever since.
 Her extensive travels and hours spent in the high mountain backcountry and redrock canyons of the Four Corners region yield endless inspiration.
 Documenting through art the fragile and endangered waterways of the American southwest is an accepted challenge.
 She first served on the SJCA board from 2002 to 2006 before returning again in 2015.

-Anna Peterson has worked professionally for more than 15 years with a range of groups on campaigns focused on corporate social responsibility, anti-sweatshop, human rights, immigration, public health, wilderness, 1872 mining law reform, smoke-free communities, food safety, and climate issues.
-She previously interned with the late Senator Paul Wellstone and Global Exchange, and has worked with Alaska Wilderness League, M+R Strategic Services and Pew Environment Group.
-Since 2011, Anna has been working as the Director of Operations, Finance and HR with Durango-based Verde Brand Communications, a communications firm that specializes in integrated brand communications for companies in the outdoor markets.
-Anna has been fortunate to live in many of the West’s best mountain towns and currently lives in Durango, Colorado with her husband Tim and dog Greta.
-Anna is also on the board of the Sustainability Alliance of Southwest Colorado organizing Durango’s monthly Green Drinks events and local sustainability events calendar.
+Anna Peterson has worked professionally for almost 20 years on campaigns focused on corporate social responsibility, anti-sweatshop, human rights, immigration, public health, wilderness, 1872 Mining Law reform, smoke-free communities, food safety, and climate issues.
+She interned with the late Senator Paul Wellstone and Global Exchange, and has worked with Blue Cross and Blue Shield of Minnesota, Alaska Wilderness League, M+R Strategic Services and Pew Environment Group.
+She was Director of Operations, Finance and HR with Durango-based Verde Brand Communications for six years.
+Anna is the President of Conservation Communications, a firm working with non-profits, corporations, and small businesses to expand their reach, power, and change-making abilities to win campaigns.
+Anna has been fortunate to live in many of the West’s best mountain towns and currently lives in Durango, Colorado with her husband Tim and dog, Greta.
+Anna also serves on the board of the Sustainability Alliance of Southwest Colorado organizing Durango’s monthly Green Drinks events and local sustainability events calendar.

 An Outward Bound Course in the Weminuche Wilderness introduced Robin to wilderness and the Four Corners Area in 1987.
 She immediately felt at home in these mountains and returned to attend Fort Lewis College where she earned degrees in philosophy and chemistry.
 She studied impacts of grazing on water quality, advocated for the protection of local forests and researched environmental clean-up technologies.
 She moved to Denver for medical training and in 2003 returned because of her love of the San Juan Mountains and the surrounding lands.
 She has been providing medical care to adults in the Four Corners since.
 As a physician here she has come to understand our emotional, spiritual, and physical well-being are inseparable from intact ecosystems and a healthy environment.
 The Four Corners Area offers us solace, joy, beauty, wonder, nurturing, and sustenance.
 Her deepest hope is to keep the lands, skies, waters, and inhabitants of the region healthy, so we may all enjoy these gifts for untold generations to come.